open-telemetry/sig-end-user/architecture/blueprint-template.md

 <small>Guidelines Supported: {Guideline Numbers, e.g. n}</small>

-## Reference Architectures
+## Reference Implementations
 <!--
 Links to real-world adoption that validates this blueprint.
 This connects the theory to practice.
 -->
 The patterns described above have been successfully implemented by the following end-users:

-- {Link to Reference Architecture 1}
+- {Link to Reference Implementation 1}
-- {Link to Reference Architecture 2}
+- {Link to Reference Implementation 2}

 ## Appendix
 <!--